-This was something I had never done before!
+This was something I had never done before.
 The Clink is part of a working prison, HMP Cardiff.
-It is run by a charity who has several other restaurants with the same concept across the UK.
+It is run by a charity that has several other restaurants with the same concept across the UK.

 The lunch menu also details which skills are being taught for each dish as well as which area of the prison the chefs come from which is a nice touch.

 7. Have a really good flat white

 I popped in when I arrived in Cardiff.
 When I asked about breakfast the next morning and was told they opened at 9 I said oh darn I would have to leave by 915.

 8. Eat some Scientific Ice Cream

 Wow wow wow!
 In the Castle Arcade is Science Ice Cream.
 Now 4 years old this was one of the early players in nitrogen food.
-I absolutely loved the menu!
-They offer a full-on desserts menu including sundaes and french toast – I loved the sound of the French Elvis (french toast, peanut butter and more), Easter eggs filled with ice cream and even vegan sundaes – so creative!
+I absolutely loved the menu at Science Ice Cream Cardiff.

+They offer a full-on dessert menu including sundaes and french toast – I loved the sound of the French Elvis (french toast, peanut butter and more), Easter eggs filled with ice cream and even vegan sundaes – so creative.

-I am no scientist but from what she explained the super low temperature of the nitrogen means the ice cream freezes much faster so there are fewer little icicle type things – all of which means the ice cream is super creamy and tastes amazing!!!!
+I am no scientist but from what she explained the super low temperature of the nitrogen means the ice cream freezes much faster so there are fewer little icicle type things – all of which means the ice cream is super creamy and tastes amazing.

 9. Check out the major buildings of Cardiff and get some unusual angles.

-The Senedd is for music – but wow what a building!
-Make sure you go inside as that was my favourite perspective.
-And they have a café!
+The Senedd is for music – but wow what a building.
+Make sure you go inside the Senedd as that was my favourite perspective.
+And they have a café.

-Then there is the Millennium Centre – absolutely stunning!
-The building is known as the home of the arts in Wales.
-The building was opened in 2004 and the design was intended to reflect both the natural and the industrial landscape of Wales.
+The Wales Millenium Centre was opened in 2004 and the design was intended to reflect both the natural and the industrial landscape of Wales.

 Perhaps the most striking feature of the building is the steel exterior with the bilingual words of poet Gwyneth Lewis “In These Stones, Horizons Sing”.

-10. Go to Market
+10. Go to Cardiff Market

-It is located literally in the middle of the pedestrianised centre of Cardiff and is more for locals than tourists (eg it sells mostly products that need to be prepared) it is very photogenic and well worth a visit.
+It is located literally in the middle of the pedestrianized centre of Cardiff and is more for locals than tourists (eg it sells mostly products that need to be prepared).
+It is very photogenic and well worth a visit.